The Stretch of River Holding Spain’s Pumped Hydro Future

 Two developers are set to duke it out over a 24-mile stretch of water that is key to Spain becoming Europe’s leading pumped hydro market.

 The developers, Ingenieria Pontificia and Romero Polo Group, have put forward plans for pumped hydro facilities at opposite ends of the same reservoir.
-And Romero Polo has claimed the Riba-roja reservoir on the Ebro River just isn’t big enough for both projects.
+And Romero Polo claims that the Riba-roja reservoir on the Ebro River just isn’t big enough for both projects.

 The plants, Mont-Negre in the province of Zaragoza and Gironés & Raïmats in Tarragona, have both been registered as European Union projects of common interest.
 That puts them on the same footing as interconnection programs in terms of eligibility for EU funding.

-But they “are clearly incompatible between them both for hydraulic, electrical and environmental reasons,” said Gironés & Raïmats developer Romero Polo in documentation hosted by the European Network for Transmission System Operators — Electricity (ENTSO-E), an industry body.
+But the two projects “are clearly incompatible...for hydraulic, electrical and environmental reasons,” said Gironés & Raïmats developer Romero Polo in documentation hosted by the European Network for Transmission System Operators — Electricity (ENTSO-E), an industry body.

 “The volume of the Riba-roja reservoir does not allow the joint operation of two large-capacity hydro-pumping stations and their compatibility with existing uses,” Romero Polo said.
 “The water authority has considered that both projects are in competition and, therefore, are incompatible.”